Configuring Failover Server

 2. Navigate to <Installation_Directory>/ManageEngine/UEMS_Server/bin

-3. Execute "Clone_Primary_Server.bat", to clone and create a zip folder which contains the server components.
+3. Execute Clone_Primary_Server.bat to clone and create a zip folder containing the server components

 Configure Share Permissions

-The below mentioned steps should be performed on the primary server first and the same should be performed on the secondary server during activation.
+Perform these steps first on the primary server and repeat on the secondary server during activation.

-1. Right click on the folder choose Sharing tab
+1. Right-click on the folder and choose Sharing tab

 2. Click Advanced Sharing